kariscourey/conference-go/README.md

 # Conference GO
-Conference-management solution designed for planning and running  conferences with attendees and presenters.
-Supports location, conference, and presentation creation and management.
+Conference-management solution designed for planning and running conferences.
+Supports presentation, location, and attendee creation and management.
 Features Django, React, and data interactions with RESTful APIs.

 ## Design